samforwill/District-Insights/README.md

 ## Introduction
 The purpose of this project is to analyze and understand, on a more granular level, the constituents of the newly settled congressional district landscape of the 2020’s.
-I wanted to consider more than just age, race, and education, so I incorporated 450 unique features for every district in the US (from employment industry, to daily commute time, to heating fuel source, and many many others). <br />
+I wanted to consider more than just age, race, and education, so I incorporated 450 unique features for every district in the US (from employment industry, to daily commute time, to heating fuel source, and many, many others). <br />

-I modeled these characteristics to predict the district’s Partisan Voter Index scores (a measure of its partisan lean) and then remodeled to predict 2022 midterm voter behavior in these districts. <br />
+I modeled these characteristics to predict a district’s Partisan Voter Index scores (a measure of its partisan lean) and then remodeled to predict 2022 midterm voter behavior. <br />

-Hopefully, my analysis and insights can help inform Democratic strategy to help win back the US house and keep it for the decade ahead.
+I hope that my analysis and insights can help inform Democratic strategy to help win back the US house and keep it for the decade ahead.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Background Information